rishhabhx/satellite-road-extraction/README.md

     * Resize and preprocess the data.

 2. **Model Definition:**
-    * Implement the hybrid architecture using the `unetBlock` function:
+    * Implement the hybrid architecture using the `unetBlock` and `Conv2dBlock` function:
         * Define the U-Net structure with encoder, decoder, and skip connections.
         * Include CNN layers for high-level feature extraction.
         * Implement feature fusion to combine U-Net and CNN features.